Although it’s possible to purchase high-quality weed from a dispensary, there are few things more thrilling than growing cannabis outdoors.

 - Worm castings

-If you elect to purchase soil from a store, don’t assume that it has a balanced pH level, nor does it mean it will maintain this standard for the duration of the season.
-Ideally, your soil’s pH will be 7.0, but it is possible for it to change over the course of a couple of months and become too alkaline or acidic.
+If you elect to purchase soil from a store, don’t assume that it has a balanced pH level.
+Also, don’t think that it will maintain this standard for the duration of the season, either.
+Ideally, your soil’s pH will be 7.0.
+However, it may change over the course of a couple of months and become too alkaline or acidic.

 It is a fact that some store-bought soils are too acidic at the beginning.
 This means you have to use organic fertilizers after a couple of weeks because the plants are lacking crucial nutrients.